-7.13.2.1 The long jmp function
+7.13.2.1 The longjmp function

 The C89 Committee also considered requiring that a call to longjmp restore the calling environment fully, that is, that upon execution of longjmp, all local variables in the environment of setjmp have the values they did at the time of the longjmp call.
 Register variables create problems with this idea.
-Unfortunately, the best that many implementations attempt with register variables is to save them in jmp\buf at the time of the initial setjmp call, then restore them to that state on each return initiated by a longjmp call.
+Unfortunately, the best that many implementations attempt with register variables is to save them in jmp_buf at the time of the initial setjmp call, then restore them to that state on each return initiated by a longjmp call.
 Since compilers are certainly at liberty to change register variables to automatic, it is not obvious that a register declaration will indeed be rolled back.
 And since compilers are at liberty to change automatic variables to register if their addresses are never taken, it is not obvious that an automatic declaration will not be rolled back, hence the vague wording.
 In fact, the only reliable way to ensure that a local variable retain the value it had at the time of the call to longjmp is to define it with the volatile attribute.
+Note this does not apply to the floating-point environment (status flags and control modes) which is part of the global state just as f is.